vedaldi/practical-cnn-reg/doc/instructions.md

 * `learningRate` is the learning rate in SGD.

+* `plotDiagnostic` can be used to plot statistics during training.
+This is slow, but can help setting a reasonable learning rate.
+Leave if off for now.

 * `numEpochs` is the number of epochs (passes through the training data) to perform before SGD stops.

 * `gpus` contains a list of GPU IDs to use.
-For now, we do not use any.
+For now, do not use any.

 * `errorFunction` disable plotting the default error functions that are suitable for classification, but not for our problem.